joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/specifying-shader-input-and-parameter-values.md

 However, in some cases, especially if a shader defines multiple inputs, you do explicitly set a value for an input.
 Each input that is defined in a shader is represented in ActionScript by a ShaderInput object.
-The ShaderInput object is a property of the ShaderData instance in the Shader object’s `data` property, as described in
+The ShaderInput object is a property of the ShaderData instance in the Shader object's `data` property, as described in
 [Identifying shader inputs and parameters](./specifying-shader-input-and-parameter-values.md#identifying-shader-inputs-and-parameters).
 For example, suppose a shader defines an input named `src`, and that shader is